 You have to go through the Neutral Zone

 To a great extent, that’s what acute treatment is.
 It’s a time between the ending and your new start.
-If you are in a residential treatment center like The Ho Tai Way -- A School for Recovery, once you are through detox, our work is about the Neutral Phase.
+If you are in a residential treatment center like The Ho Tai Way – Recovery for Women, once you are through detox, our work is about the Neutral Phase.

 “We need this time the way an apple tree needs the Winter,” William Bridges writes.